Rasalp1/canvas-lm/PRIVACY_POLICY.md

 ## Consent

-By using Canvas LM, you acknowledge that:
+By using Canvs LM, you acknowledge that:
-1. You have read and understood this Privacy Policy
+- You have read and understood this Privacy Policy
-2. You consent to the collection, use, and sharing of your information as described
+- You consent to the collection, use, and sharing of your information as described
 3. You are at least 13 years old or have parental/guardian permission
 4. You understand that course materials may be shared with other enrolled students

 ---

-**Canvas LM is an independent project and is not affiliated with, endorsed by, or sponsored by Instructure, Inc. or Canvas LMS.**
+**Canvs LM is an independent project and is not affiliated with, endorsed by, or sponsored by Instructure, Inc. or Canvas LMS.**